Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Introduction

 The CRO structure is defined by RuO$_6$ planes intercalated with calcium atoms.
-Due to the strong spin-orbit coupling present in the Ru atoms\cite{johansson2010spin,srnec2008effect}, non-collinear magnetism is expected.
+Due to the strong spin-orbit coupling present in the Ru atoms, non-collinear magnetism is expected\cite{johansson2010spin,srnec2008effect}.
 The interaction between Ru planes depends on the large coupled rotations and tilts of the RuO$_{6}$ octahedra that make up the perovskite-like building blocks of this structure, generating a non-centrosymmetric crystal structure.
 In particular, one of the most striking characteristics of CRO is its phase transitions under temperature, exhibiting a first magnetic transition at the N\'eel temperature of 56 K (T$_{N}$).
 This first transition is associated with the spins aligning ferromagnetically within each bilayer in the [100] direction but antiferromagnetically coupled between bilayers (AFM-$a$).
 A second structural and magnetic transition happens at 48 K (T$_{S}$), where occurs a c-axis lattice parameter compression and the spins are reoriented from [100] to [010] direction (AFM-$b$) \cite{cao1997observation,kikugawa2007ca3ru2o7,yoshida2005}.

-Below T$_{S}$, the in-plane resistivity starts to increase with cooling, showing a local maximum at T $\approx$ 30 K. The phase transition at T$_{s}$ has often been discussed as a metal-insulator transition, and the temperature region between 30 K and T$_{S}$ as an insulating phase of Ca$_{3}$Ru$_{2}$O$_{7}$ (by early works\cite{cao1997observation})); The understanding of the nature of these phases (either metallic or insulator) has been controversial in the literature\cite{xing2018existence}.
-In this context, early works\cite{kikugawa2007ca3ru2o7} have suggested that different growth batches of Ca$_{3}$Ru$_{2}$O$_{7}$ crystals yield differing low temperature properties, ranging all the way from the metallic ground states \cite{spindensityCa3,kikugawa2007ca3ru2o7,baumberger2006nested,lee2007pseudogap} to insulating phases\cite{cao1997observation,cao2003quantum,karpus2006spectroscopic}.
+Below T$_{S}$, the in-plane resistivity starts to increase with cooling, showing a local maximum at T $\approx$ 30 K. In early works\cite{cao1997observation}, the phase transition at T$_{s}$ has often been discussed as a metal-insulator transition, and the temperature region between 30 K and T$_{S}$ as an insulating phase of Ca$_{3}$Ru$_{2}$O$_{7}$; the understanding of the nature of these phases (either metallic or insulator) has been controversial in the literature\cite{xing2018existence}.
+In this context, it was suggested that different growth batches of Ca$_{3}$Ru$_{2}$O$_{7}$ crystals yield differing low temperature properties, ranging all the way from the metallic ground states \cite{spindensityCa3,kikugawa2007ca3ru2o7,baumberger2006nested,lee2007pseudogap} to insulating phases\cite{cao1997observation,cao2003quantum,karpus2006spectroscopic}.
 Conciliating the different experimental observations have been an intense topic of research and debate for more than one decade\cite{spindensityCa3,colossal-Yoshida2004,baumberger2006nested,kikugawa2007ca3ru2o7,lee2007pseudogap,cao1997observation,cao2003quantum,karpus2006spectroscopic}.